airlanwong/koobits_asessment/README.md

 The questions are tailored to koobits educational context to my best understanding.

-A dataset called 'xAPI-Edu-Data.csv' is used to mock in question 1 An external sample API was used to mock question 3
+A dataset called 'xAPI-Edu-Data.csv' is used to mock in question 1 An external sample API was used to mock question 2 and 3

 Thank you.